rhizomik/copyrightonto/CreationModel/README.md

 - Copyright Ontology Creation Model: [**documentation**](https://rhizomik.github.io/copyrightonto/creationmodel/)

-It is also possible get an overview of the ontology using visualisation services like [WebVOWL](http://vowl.visualdataweb.org/webvowl/):
+It is also possible to get an overview of the ontology using visualisation services like [WebVOWL](http://vowl.visualdataweb.org/webvowl/):

 - Copyright Ontology Creation Model [**overview**](http://visualdataweb.de/webvowl/#iri=http://any23-vm2.apache.org/rdfxml/https://raw.githubusercontent.com/rhizomik/copyrightonto/master/CreationModel/copyrightonto-creationmodel.ttl)

 #### Modelling Sample

-The Creation Model part of the Copyright Ontology can be then used to model creation value chains like the one presented in Figure 5.
+The Creation Model part of the Copyright Ontology can be then used to model creation value chains like the one presented in Figure 6.

 This is the serialisation of that model using [Turtle](https://www.w3.org/TR/turtle/):